Ons Jabeur: Coaches

 As a junior, Jabeur was coached by Nabil Mlika until she was thirteen years old.
 Jabeur began working with Bertrand Perret in February 2018.

 She viewed Perret as being more supportive of her style of play than her past coaches, saying, "I think he understands my game.
 He tries to improve my good shots, not change what I do.
-I've worked with a lot of coaches who tried to change my game...
+I've worked with a lot of coaches who tried to change my game ...
 Bertrand encourages me to do dropshots and also corrects my dropshots, instead of other coaches who told me not to do dropshots at all."
-In early 2020, Jabeur switched coaches to Issam Jellali, a former Tunisian Davis Cup player with whom she had already been working with for about three years.
+In early 2020, Jabeur switched coaches to Issam Jellali, a former Tunisian Davis Cup player with whom she had already been working for about three years.

 Personal life

-Jabeur is a Muslim, while occasionally having to postpone certain practices such as Ramadan during tournaments.
-She is married to Karim Kamoun, a Russian-Tunisian former fencer who has also served as her fitness coach since mid-2017.
-She is fluent in Arabic, English, and French, and is learning Russian as her husband speaks the language.
-Her favorite tennis player as a child was Andy Roddick.
-She plays football recreationally, and is a fan of Étoile Sportive du Sahel and Real Madrid CF.
+Jabeur is a Muslim.
+She occasionally has to postpone certain practices expected for Ramadan during tournaments.
+She is married to Karim Kamoun, a Russian-Tunisian former fencer who has been her fitness coach since mid-2017.
+In November 2025, Jabeur announced that is pregnant and that her baby will birth in the spring of 2026.

 Jabeur was one of 12 players who received an International Player Grand Slam Grant from the Grand Slam Development Fund in 2017 immediately before the French Open, where she won her first two career Grand Slam main-draw matches.
-She became endorsed by Qatar Airways in 2020.

 Jabeur won the 2019 Arab Woman of the Year Award in the sport category, having reached the third round of the US Open and established herself as a permanent fixture in the top 100 that year.
 Jabeur is close friends with fellow tennis player Tatjana Maria, whom she defeated in the semifinals of the 2022 Wimbledon Championships, describing her as her "barbecue buddy".

+Television and film

+Jabeur appears in the tennis docuseries Break Point, which premiered on Netflix on 13 January 2023.

 Sponsorship

-In June 2015, Ons Jabeur signed a partnership contract with Qatar National Bank Tunisia.
-In 2018, she became sponsored by the Joossoor group chaired by businessman Moez Driss.
-In December 2020, she became sponsored by the Tunisian telecommunications operator Tunisie Télécom.
+In June 2015, Jabeur signed a partnership contract with Qatar National Bank Tunisia.
+In 2018, she became an ambassador of HAVAL belonging to the automotive manufacturer Great Wall Motor through Atlas Auto, its distributor in Tunisia, then was sponsored in the same year by the Joossoor group, chaired by businessman Moez Driss.
+She began being endorsed by Qatar Airways in 2020.
+In December 2020, she began being sponsored by the Tunisian telecommunications operator Tunisie Télécom.
 In February 2022, she signed a sponsorship contract with Talan, an innovation consulting firm.

-Tennis player Ons Jabeur, ranked world No. 2, announced that she has signed with Evolve, a sports management agency founded by four-time Grand Slam champion Naomi Osaka.
-Jabeur, who reached her first two major finals at Wimbledon and the US Open in the previous year, and is also the January 2023 cover star of Vogue Arabia, shared the news on twitter saying "New year, new beginnings".
+She has signed with Evolve, a sports management agency founded by four-time Grand Slam champion Naomi Osaka.

+Sports ownership

+On 25 August 2023, Jabeur purchased a minority stake in National Women's Soccer League club North Carolina Courage, becoming the second professional tennis player to do so after Naomi Osaka.